Microsoft releases new Windows 10 preview with 16 bug fixes ahead of October 2018 Update

 Windows 10 is being developed as a service, meaning it receives new features on a regular basis.
 Microsoft has released five major updates so far: November Update, Anniversary Update, Creators Update, Fall Creators Update, and April 2018 Update.

 We don’t yet know what the next update will be called, but the rumor is it will be “Windows 10 October 2018 Update.”
-Assuming this is true, Windows Insiders will likely see RS5 be finalized in September and the public will get it a month later.
+Assuming this is true, Windows Insiders will likely see RS5 finalized in September, and the public will get it a month later.

 Given that Microsoft has stopped adding features and is now solely focused on stability, this timeline looks plausible.
 That said, the previous update arrived on the last day of the month after some delays.